 Do NOT buy off-brand crayons.
 Many off-brand crayons have color issues; blue comes out green and red comes out pink.
 When kids are learning the colors, learning to draw, and learning to write it is important that the tools they use accurately represent what they truly are.
 Stick with Crayola friends.

 Do NOT buy purple glue.
-If your teacher is requesting glue stick, please buy the white ones.
+If your teacher is requesting glue sticks, please buy the white ones.
 When young children glue, the glue tends to clump and not stay where it is supposed to.
 When you mix that with purple glue, it can just be a mess.
 White glue blends in with the paper and so the kids paper is not filled with purple globs when it is done.

 Do NOT buy backpacks with rollers.
 It’s kindergarten friends.
 Students do not need a backpack with any sort of wheels on it.
 We are not using any heavy textbooks or anything more than a few papers.
 Why do I care?
-Well, because some years my classrooms had kids put the backpacks on the chairs.
+Well, because some years my classrooms had kids put backpacks on the chairs.
 Wheels make this extremely difficult to do this.
 These bags are also typically a lot bigger and bulkier.
 It’s kindergarten.

 Do NOT buy Trapper Keepers.
 LOL.
 If your child needs a folder for school, please just get them a plastic folder.
 If they need a binder, the teacher will ask for a binder.
 And if they ask for a binder, still don’t get them a Trapper Keeper.